2023 Most Popular Funeral & Mortuary Science Associate Degree Schools in New York

 Mortuary Science majors at AAMI take out an average of $26,190 in student loans while working on their Associate Degree.

-The in-demand associate degree programs at Nassau Community College helped the school earn the #2 place on this year’s ranking of the most popular funeral and mortuary science schools in New York.
-Located in the large suburb of Garden City, Nassau Community College is a public school with a fairly large student population.
+A rank of #2 on this year’s list means Nassau Community College is a great place for funeral and mortuary science students working on their associate degree.
+Located in the large suburb of Garden City, Nassau Community College is a public college with a fairly large student population.

 About 53% of the students majoring in mortuary science at the school are women while 47% are male.